Auto-da-fé

-An auto-da-fé (/ˌɔːtoʊdəˈfeɪ, ˌaʊt-/ AW-toh-də-FAY-,_-OW--; from Portuguese auto da fé or Spanish auto de fe /es/, meaning 'act of faith') was a ritualized or public penance carried out between the 15th and 19th centuries in condemnation of heretics, apostates, and especially Jews.
+An auto-da-fé (/ˌɔːtoʊdəˈfeɪ, ˌaʊt-/ AW-toh-də-FAY-,_-OW--; from Portuguese auto da fé or Spanish auto de fe /es/, meaning 'act of faith') was a ritualized or public penance carried out between the 15th and 19th centuries in condemnation of heretics, apostates, and minorities such as Jews and Muslims.
 It was imposed by the Spanish, Portuguese, or Mexican Inquisition as punishment and enforced by civil authorities.
 Its most extreme form was death by burning.

 History

 The Inquisition was officially established to root out heresy, particularly among conversos (Jews and Muslims who had converted to Christianity but were suspected of secretly practicing their former faiths).
 There was a growing concern that these groups threatened the status quo.
 From that point, Spain became a political melange of different powers and territories, each with its own policies regarding the status of Jews and Muslims.
 By the 13th century almost all of modern Spain was under Christian rule.
 Ferdinand III of Castile boasted of being the king of three religions.
 This tolerance, however, did not last long.

 In the 14th century, Dominican and Franciscan priests called on Christians to expel the Jews from Spain, blaming Jews for social problems and stirring the Christian majority to destroy synagogues, burn Jews alive, and impose forced conversion.
 Jews would be forced to attend sermons and have Christian preachers outline what the Christians viewed as the errors of their ways.

 New laws segregated the Jewish population and limited the occupations that were still open to them, with the ultimate goal of conversion.
 More than 100,000 Jews converted.
 Once converted, these New Christians joined the "conversos" class, who were afforded the legal and social privileges of a full Christian in society.
 Many New Christians took advantage of their elevation in status and embraced Christian privileges.
 After a few generations, the converted Jews identified as nothing more or less than "regular" Christians, and Spain was almost uniformly Christian.